Finding your path through Peri-Menopause

 It is during this time that you can be directly faced with the growing limitations of your energy resources; a feeling likened to swimming against a tide.
 An inner tension can surface that reflects a drop in vitality due to hormonal shifts, and in some cases, increased frequency and intensity of bleeding.

 Menopausal symptoms, reflect natural changes in oestrogen and progesterone levels, alongside an increased sensitivity to stress.
 Oestrogen has mood mediating effects, and when levels diminish during the menopause, it is not uncommon for your sense of well-being to feel undermined, and feelings of anxiety or low mood to be present.
-At least until you’re able to acclimatise, and find your footing in this unexplored hormonal territory.
+At least until you’re able to acclimatise, and find a footing in this unexplored hormonal territory.

 The disorientation of the menopausal transition